 Withdrawal from the course is the responsibility of the student.
 Discontinuing attendance does not officially withdrawal you from the course.
 Withdrawing from a course begins by meeting with the Academic Coordinator, Dr. Lonnie Knight.
-The deadline for the summer 2009 trimester is Tuesday, July 28th by 3:00 p.m.
-For more information please see page 76 of the Parker College Course Catalog.
+The deadline for the Spring 2010 trimester is Tuesday, March 30th by 3:00 p.m.
+For more information please see the Parker College Course Catalog.